Why am I getting a "Server refused our key" error when I try to connect to my EC2 instance using SSH?

 - authorized_keys file permission, /home/ec2-user/.ssh/authorized_keys, for example, should be (0600/-rw-------).

 The following is an example of the stat command and the resulting output.
 In this example, ec2-user is the user name.
 Change the user name according to your specific AMI:

 $ stat /home/ec2-user/ File: '/home/ec2-user/' Size: 4096 Blocks: 8 IO Block: 4096 directory Device: 10301h/66305d Inode: 18322 Links: 3 Access: (0700/drwx------) Uid: ( 500/ec2-user) Gid: ( 500/ec2-user)

-4. If the permissions don't match the preceding values, run the following commands.
+4. If the permissions don't match the preceding values, then run the following commands:

 $ sudo chown root:root /home $ sudo chmod 755 /home $ sudo chown ec2-user:ec2-user /home/ec2-user -R $ sudo chmod 700 /home/ec2-user /home/ec2-user/.ssh $ sudo chmod 600 /home/ec2-user/.ssh/authorized_keys

 5. End the session.

 6. SSH to your instance.

 Method 3: Automatically correct issues causing the error by running the AWSSupport-TroubleshootSSH document